m-mcardle/GasMeUp/functions/README.md

 # Firebase Functions

 This directory contains the code associated with this project's Firebase Function infrastructure.
 These functions are used to run server-side updates in response to Firestore document changes due to the user.
-The two Functions at the moment are `aggregateBalances` and `updateFriendsList`.
+The three Functions at the moment are `sendTransactionNotifications`, `aggregateBalances` and `updateFriendsList`.

+## `sendTransactionNotifications`

+This function is responsible for sending out notifications to each user involved in a transaction other than its creator.
+It does this through the `expo-server-sdk` by reading the `notificationToken` property on each User's Firestore document and requesting the sdk to send out a notification informing them of the new transaction.

 ## `aggregateBalances`